michaelcourcy/kasten-splunk/readme.md

 - the steamstats stream the 2 last rows (separated by 1 minute) inducing another potential 1 minutes un-precision.

-##### How to explain the increase of cpouthier-pacman counter is 5 but splunk retreive a single inc at 00:02:00
+#### How to explain the increase of cpouthier-pacman counter is 5 but splunk retreive a single inc at 00:02:00

-> **Note** : this part becomes highly technical feel free to skip

 When we evaluate

 ```
 increase(catalog_actions_count{liveness="live", status="complete", type="backup", namespace="cpouthier-pacman", policy="cpouthier-pacman-backup"}[24h])>0
+5
 ```

 we get 5.
 However, this is not what we observe when we look at the graph in prometheus